 What is Thermo-Hygrometer?

 Most are familiar with these instruments because if you have been to a hospital or even a mall these days, you can see it mounted in a wall.
 A thermo-hygrometer is an instrument used to measure and monitor temperature and humidity at a time, it is also known as Temperature Humidity Meter.
 It is a combination of a thermometer and a humidity meter or hygrometer.

 Since both parameters affect each other, it is good that we can monitor them simultaneously.
 Some Thermo-hygrometers has a recorder included with a chart to properly display and monitor the readings.
 We are already familiar with a temperature which is the degree of hotness or coldness of a body or system, while humidity is the amount of moisture or water vapor in the air.

 In our typical environment outside, when it is very hot and very humid, what do you feel?
 If you observed, you will perspire faster and that perspiration in your skin will not evaporate easily so you feel very sticky and uncomfortable.
-On the other hand, when it is very cold and low humid, our skin and lips are very dry which also affects our throat and breathing where it makes us to cough.
+On the other hand, when it is very cold and low humid, our skin and lips are very dry, moreover, it also affects our breathing making our throats dry resulting in a cough.

 But how do we know that temperature and humidity are low or high?
 It is through the use of a thermo-hygrometer.
 By monitoring temperature and humidity, a desired environmental conditions can be controlled and achieved.
 Thermo-hygrometer will monitor the environment and inform us what needs to be done so as not to affect our equipment and our process.

-There were lots of reasons why during calibration, environmental conditions must be acceptable before starting a calibration work.
+There were lots of reasons why during calibration, environmental conditions must be accepted before starting a calibration work.